seantarogers/Cqs/README.md

 Credits
 ------
-This prototype builds on the excellent patterns and ideas of the .Net Junkie https://www.cuttingedge.it/blogs/steven/
+This prototype builds upon the excellent patterns and ideas of the .Net Junkie https://www.cuttingedge.it/blogs/steven/